biati-digital/nova-text-tools/README.md

 #### Filter lines that begins with:

-To match lines at the beggining, when calling the command (for example "Filter Lines Matching...") we just need to enter our query starting with a `^` so if we enter `^ma`
+To match lines at the beginning, when calling the command (for example "Filter Lines Matching...") we just need to enter our query starting with a `^` so if we enter `^ma`

 ```
 marquardt.gudrun@gmail.com